 It is essential to preserve the shape of the original breast when performing breast implant removal surgery.
 The En Bloc technique is generally performed on ruptured implants or in more complex cases.

-En Bloc technique is used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) is removed in one piece.
-By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, capsular contraction being an example.
+En Bloc technique is used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) are removed in one piece.
+By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, capsular contracture being an example.

 If this isn’t possible, the implant will first be removed, followed by the capsule.